-During the course of the year, a field trip may be scheduled in order to supplement the regular educational program and give students first-hand experiences in topics discussed in the classroom.
-In order to insure proper supervision, only adult non-siblings (no brothers or sisters) may chaperone students.
+During the year, a field trip may be scheduled in order to supplement the regular educational program and give students first-hand experiences in topics discussed in the classroom.
+To insure proper supervision, only adult non-siblings (no brothers or sisters) may chaperone students.
 Also, adults who are accompanied by children who are not in the classes taking the field trip may not chaperone.